cnfilms/factur-x-ng/README.md

 Several sub-commands are provided with this lib:

-- Dump embedded metadata: `invoicex dump file-with-xml.pdf metadata.(xml|json|yml)`
+- Dump embedded metadata: `facturx dump file-with-xml.pdf metadata.(xml|json|yml)`
-- Validate existing metadata: `invoicex validate file-with-xml.pdf`
+- Validate existing metadata: `facturx validate file-with-xml.pdf`
-- Add external metadata file: `invoicex add no-xml.pdf metadata.xml`
+- Add external metadata file: `facturx add no-xml.pdf metadata.xml`
-- Extract fields from PDF and embed: `invoicex extract no-xml.pdf`
+- Extract fields from PDF and embed: `facturx extract no-xml.pdf`

 All these commande line tools have a **-h** option that explains how to use them and shows all the available options.